Exploring your European Family Heritage

 The Irish famines of the mid 19th century created two million refugees – many seeking a new life in the US – especially New England.
 The EPIC Irish Emigration Museum in Dublin was voted Europe’s No 1 tourist attraction.
 Your children will be thrilled to discover their connections to Irish history.

-The family history center adjoining EPIC is the ideal place to start your Irish family history search before heading out into the green fertile countryside to uncover old family homes and long lost relatives who will be thrilled to make your acquaintance.
+The family history center adjoining EPIC is the ideal place to start your Irish heritage search before heading out into the green fertile countryside to uncover old family homes and long lost relatives who will be thrilled to make your acquaintance.
 Finest Journeys can introduce you to special places which will make history come alive for you and your family.

 Around the start of the 20th century grinding rural poverty drove four million poor souls from southern Italy to emigrate to the US.
 Americans of Italian ancestry now make up the country’s fifth largest ethnic group.

-You can find out about your Italian ancestors by browsing this website.
+You can find out more about your Italian heritage by browsing this website.
 If you already know the last name of your living relatives – or those who have passed away – then fill in the village they belong to and hit Trova (find in Italian).
 You will come away with both the physical addresses and phone numbers of people who share your last name and still live in the village you indicated.
 After finding out where they live, you can start the process of reconnecting by reaching out.
 We’d advise making sure whether they are related to you or not before flying all the way to Italy!
 Although, given the small size of the villages, the chances are high that they are your relatives.

 One of the greatest drivers of emigration from Europe was to escape religious intolerance.
 From the earliest times right through to the present day, religious freedom of the US constitution has offered opportunity and sanctuary.
 In the 20th century, the religious persecution the Jews faced at the hands of the Nazis led to one of the biggest migrations in history and flourishing and successful Jewish communities across the US.